GunioRobot/bees/README.md

 Javascript is required for scrolling capabilities within the layout areas combined with a sticky footer (not iPhone/iPad)

-Issues: no IE or Opera compatibility, Prototype 1.7 code to be ported to jQuery 1.6
+Issues: no IE or Opera compatibility, Prototype 1.7 code to be ported to jQuery 1.6, then CoffeeScript with jQuery

 ### Demo and usage guidelines located at: [http://beemuse.net](http://beemuse.net)